What Is Square Payroll?

 As we mentioned earlier, if you already use Square POS, you’ll be able to connect your system directly to Square Payroll.
 In addition, this payroll software gives you access to the Square dashboard for full integration with other Square products as well.
 Your payroll dashboard will also allow you to create and download custom reports based on paychecks, pay stubs, employee totals or business totals.
 To connect your payroll and accounting platforms, Square Payroll gives you the ability to integrate with QuickBooks Online.

 Furthermore, Square offers U.S. based phone support for their payroll customers and will transfer your data from an old payroll provider if necessary.
+What’s more, Square’s Support Center provides guides and tutorials on how to use all the different aspects of your payroll software.
+There is also a blog and community forum, plus an Employer Launchpad with all the basics on how to start a business.

 Taking all of these features into consideration: How much does Square Payroll cost?
 Luckily, Square Payroll pricing is one of the most flexible and affordable on the market.
 The ultimate cost of your Square payroll software, however, will depend on the kind of employees your team consists of and how many of these employees your team contains.
 You will be charged for Square Payroll costs on a monthly basis and the process will work a bit differently for teams of only contractors compared to teams of both employees and contractors.